cesarhilario/react-native-bridge-and-turbo-modules/README.md

 ```

-To run this command below you need a Mac
+To run the command below you need a Mac

 ```bash
 $ yarn generate ios